Skip to main content

 The A Level Music course will allow you to develop a range of skills in performing, composing, listening and writing about set works.
 Students can choose their favourite style in performing and free composition, and the written paper includes set works from selected film scores, classical, pop, jazz and world music.

-• Our students get brilliant results, and progression to top universities, conservatoires and contemporary colleges is outstanding.
+• Our students get excellent results, and progression to top universities, conservatoires and contemporary colleges is outstanding.

 • We provide free instrumental/vocal tuition, brilliant weekly music activities and concerts in some great venues.

-• We have one of the busiest music diaries in the country – come to one of our concerts and hear for yourself – plus weekly lunchtime concerts in college – Classical and Contemporary.
+• We have one of the busiest music diaries in the country – you are warmly invited to attend one of our concerts – plus weekly lunchtime concerts in college, Classical and Contemporary.

 • Your recitals/auditions/ABRSM exams are accompanied by a professional accompanist and recorded by a professional recording engineer.